3D Printing

 Pro Tips for High-Speed Printing

-* Beginner Note: CoreXY printers move the print head in both X and Y using fixed motors, reducing the mass that needs to accelerate, unlike Cartesian printers where the bed moves back and forth.
-This is why they can print faster and with more precision.
+* Beginner Note: CoreXY keeps the print head moving in both X and Y while the bed stays put.
+That’s why CoreXY printers can run faster with better precision than Cartesian designs where the bed moves back and forth.

 Direct Drive Extrusion and Hotend Versatility